joker-b/botzo/_posts/2021-01-02-Old-Future.md

 <!--more-->

-In December a few expired rolls of 120 film were discovered in a file cabinet.
-They came along for the walk along with the same twin-lens camera I used in High School.
+In December a pocket's worth of expired rolls of 120 film were discovered in a file cabinet.
+They came along for the elk walk to feed the same twin-lens camera I used in High School.

 Its mechanics are probably slowing, but the film is even weaker, and fogged by years of all-penetrating cosmic rays.